Course: Monday 8-10 CHN F46, starts on February 23, 2015!

 'Klimasysteme' is required.

-Examination: graded tutorials during the semester (benotete Semesterleistung) and short presentations.
+Examination: graded tutorials during the semester (benotete Semesterleistung) and one short presentation.

 Possible topics presentation 1